manami-project/anime-offline-database/README.md

 | sources | ```Set<URL>``` |

 ### dead-entries.json
-Contains ID's which have been removed from the meta data provider's database.
+Contains IDs which have been removed from the meta data provider's database.
 ```
 {
     "mal": [